 Now that you've built a pergola over your patio or an arbor in your garden, it's time to select the perfect vines to climb and decorate your overhead structure.
 In addition to providing shade, vines emphasize the shape of a pergola or arbor, whether it's arched, flat, or some other configuration.
 Living, growing greenery can also soften a structure.

 Botanical name: Bougainvillea glabra

 Flower color: It's not flowers that bloom, but large, papery, colorful bracts that come in various shades of red, pink, purple, orange, white, yellow, and orange.

-If you want a vine that produces a riot of color up and across an arbor, trellis or pergola and you reside in a Mediterranean or sunny climate, bougainvillea might be your answer.
-This native to tropical and subtropical South America can be planted in a container and used on patios as a summer annual, then moved to a protected area during the winter.
+If you want a vine that produces a riot of color up and across an arbor, trellis, or pergola and you reside in the Mediterranean or sunny climate, bougainvillea might be your answer.
+This native to tropical and subtropical South America can be planted in a container and used on patios as a summer annual then moved to a protected area during the winter.

 Botanical name: Pandorea jasminoides (Tecoma jasminoides)